derivia/study-notes/notes/WEB.md

 ### Error Handling

-Learn how to improve the user experience by handling errors in an intuitive way.

 * [ ] [Design an Error Handling System before you structure your App](https://medium.com/lattice-product-development/design-an-error-handling-system-before-you-structure-your-app-or-software-project-part-i-efe6a1674628)
 * [ ] [UI Error Handling](https://uimovement.com/tag/error-handling/)
 * [ ] [Creating Error Messages](https://uxdesign.cc/creating-error-messages-best-practice-in-ux-design-cda3be0f5e16)

 ### Loading

-Learn how a loading state can improve the user experience.

 * [ ] [Everything you need to know about skeleton screens](https://uxdesign.cc/what-you-should-know-about-skeleton-screens-a820c45a571a)
 * [ ] [Engaging users with progressive loading in skeleton screen](https://uxdesign.cc/engaging-users-with-progressive-loading-in-skeleton-screen-335a4e287a55)